anand-imcm/proteomics-ML-workflow/README.md

 - **`main.output_prefix`** : [String] Analysis ID.
 This will be used as prefix for all the output files.

-- **`main.mode`** : [String] Specify the dimensionality method name(s) to use.
+- **`main.mode`** : [String] Specify the mode of the analysis.
 Options include `Classification`, `Regression`, and `Summary`.
 Default value: `Summary`.

 - **`main.dimensionality_reduction_choices`** : [String] Specify the dimensionality method name(s) to use.
 Options include `PCA`, `UMAP`, `TSNE`, `KPCA` and `PLS`.
 Multiple methods can be entered together, separated by a space.
 Default value: `PCA`

 > [!WARNING]
 > It is recommended to select only one dimensionality reduction method when using it alongside classification or regression models.
 >
 > If multiple dimensionality reduction methods are specified, the workflow will only perform the dimentinality reduction and generate a report.

 - **`main.num_of_dimensions`**: [Int] Total number of expected dimensions after applying dimensionality reduction.
 Default value: `3`.